Fingel/pedaldrivenprogramming.com/_posts/2015-04-13-100-observations-logged-on-astrochallenge.markdown

 featured_image: astrochallenge.png
 ---

-{% s3_image flammarion.jpg "Flammarion Engraving" %}
+{% s3_image flammarion.jpg, Flammarion Engraving %}

 I created [AstroChallenge](http://astrochallenge.com) to scratch my own itch: to have a place to keep an observation journal for astronomy and to share it with the rest of the community.
 In that I believe I've succeeded, check out [my profile and journal.](http://astrochallenge.com/accounts/profile/Austin/)